opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 # Attribute Form

 QField creates forms similar to, but not equal to QGIS.
-The field widgets from QGIS are supported on a best effort basis.
+The field widgets from QGIS are supported on a best effort basis and optimized for the mobile use.

 | Widget type        | Support          | Notes                                                                                                                                                                                                  |